 A girls’ day out, a boys’ night out, an office party, etc. are all independent important activities for a person.
 When these activities stop being just an independent event and more of an excuse to be away from your spouse, an unhealthy marriage begins especially when you haven’t spent any time at all with your partner in a long while.

 Your spouse stops being your priority when you use your friends or office work as a distraction or an excuse to not go home.
-Avoiding alone time at any cost and not prioritising your significant other even when they need you is an intimation for a divorce.
+Avoiding alone time at any cost and not prioritizing your significant other even when they need you is an intimation for a divorce.

 5. You are defensive in all your statements

 A healthy relationship means sitting down from time to time, discussing each other’s behavior in a respectable manner.
 A feedback that is put across by saying, “I love you, but I wish you’d help me do this.”

 Related reading: 15 Signs your Marriage Is On The Rocks and Almost Over